Nitesh-mint/FrontEnd-Development-FreeCodeCamp-/readme.md

 The selector with the highest precedence is `id`, second is `class` and the lowest is the lowest is `tag`. **Note**: `inline` is the highest which overrides all the selectors.

 Learned some selectors like `hover` `>` `~` etc.

+### Day 3

+Learned colors and using color picker to match the color we need for our page!

+### Day 4

+Learned about the background image and url.
+How to cover whole background without repeating the image! rgba() function can also be used to control the opacity eg: `rgba(0,0,0,0.1)` will set the opacity to 10% 0-1(0 - 100%)

+Linear-gradients and circular-gradients!